Back to California

 Personal Income Tax Credit for Durable Medical Equipment

-The bill creates a personal income tax credit to help cover the cost of durable medical equipment for dependents, up to $5,000 per year from January 1, 2026 to December 31, 2030.
+The bill creates a personal income tax credit to help cover half of the cost of durable medical equipment purchases for dependents, up to $5,000 per year.

 What This Bill Does

-• Creates a new tax credit that covers half of the unreimbursed costs paid or incurred by taxpayers for durable medical equipment for their dependents, up to $5,000 per year from January 1, 2026 to December 31, 2030.
+• Creates a new tax credit that covers 50% of unreimbursed costs paid or incurred by taxpayers for purchasing durable medical equipment for their qualifying dependents, with an annual limit of $5,000 per dependent.

 Who It Names or Affects

-• People who buy durable medical equipment for their dependents
+• Taxpayers who buy durable medical equipment for their dependents

 Terms To Know